microsoft/MC4H-Acceleration/PatientOutreach_UserStoryTraining/4_Customer_Insights_Config/Lab_CI1/README.md

 2. Clicking into each table allows you to review the Attributes being ingested, as well as the actual data.
 Validate that the data is coming in as expected.

 > You completed the lab!<br>
-Continue to the next lab: [Ingest Dataverse Data](https://github.com/microsoft/MC4H-Acceleration/tree/main/PatientOutreach_UserStoryTraining/4_Customer_Insights_Config/Lab_CI2)
+Continue to the next lab: [Ingest D365 Data into Customer Insights](https://github.com/microsoft/MC4H-Acceleration/tree/main/PatientOutreach_UserStoryTraining/4_Customer_Insights_Config/Lab_CI2)